-In 2020 Eric Hernandez, Texas Baptists apologetics leader and millennial specialist, received a message on Facebook from a group of Filipino believers.
+In 2020, Eric Hernandez, apologetics leader and millennial specialist for Texas Baptists, received a message on Facebook from a group of Filipino believers.

 They had started an online group dedicated to apologetics, and they wanted to know if Hernandez would be their first international debate guest against a local atheist.
 Hernandez agreed, but he also wanted to make a more lasting impact.